 If a mandrill gets upset, it may beat the ground energetically.
 This is no slight gesture, as the mandrill is strong and muscular with powerful limbs.
 This is a convincing hint to back off!
 Male mandrills have a scent gland on their chest that they rub on objects as cues to others in their group.

-Mandrills are listed as a vulnerable species.
-Conservation organizations are working to protect mandrill habitat from illegal logging and the bushmeat trade.
-(Bushmeat is the hunting of wildlife species for food and trade).
+Mandrills are listed as a Vulnerable.
+Conservation organizations are working to protect mandrill habitat from illegal logging and the growing commercial bushmeat trade.
 This trade has become lucrative, and, as human populations increase, it is a greater threat today than ever before.
 And, as human settlements expand, mandrills are losing their habitat to logging and clearing of forests for agricultural use.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.